jdavis-uah/alet-cybercamp/README.md

 This will take a few minutes to download most likely.

-### Downloading an Embedding model from Ollama
-We will also need a separate embedding model for working with the uploaded documents and user prompts.

-We will be using the `nomic-embed-text` model from Ollama for this workshop.
-To pull this model, run the following command from your terminal:
+We can also experiment with a much more lightweight model, TinyLlama.
+This model is designed to fit on less powerful devices and requires less compute.
+As a tradeoff, it is more prone to generate erroneous responses.
+To download the TinyLlama model, run the folling command from the terminal:
 ```
-docker exec ollama ollama pull nomic-embed-text
+docker exec ollama ollama pull tinyllama
 ```

 ### Running Gemma3